nginxinc/nginx-openshift-router/docs/nginx-oss-router-install.md

     ```

     **Note**:
-    * Note: Your Prometheus must be configured to automatically discover targets through the annotations `prometheus.io/port` and `prometheus.io/scrape` applied to a service.
+    * Your Prometheus must be configured to automatically discover targets through the annotations `prometheus.io/port` and `prometheus.io/scrape` applied to a service.

 ## Uninstall the NGINX Router